mmahrous/Web-Cam-to-Web/README.md

 sudo pm2 save
 sudo pm2 startup
 ```

 that's it when ever you restart the pi the application will run automatically :)
 Hop you like it forlk it and change it to what suit you.

+### DEBUGGING
+if the camera didn't work check on what device it attahced to mine was on /dev/video0 and change it from the code